 - Teamwork is essential, as is patience and good listening skills.

 - Must be open-minded to diverse cultural and religious values and lifestyles.

-To become a hospice volunteer, contact the St. Joseph Hospice office nearest you or send an email to your local Volunteer Coordinator.
+To become a hospice volunteer, contact the St. Joseph Hospice office nearest you.

 Houma/Thibodaux ~ 985-447-0095